 Over the last 40 years OGS has been an excellent source of primary genealogical research material.
 All branches have excellent genealogy resources and knowledgeable staff that can help those new to genealogy or those with years of experience expand their family trees.

-The OGS has 31 branches across Ontario, the main provincial branch located in Toronto.
+The OGS has 31 branches across Ontario, with the main provincial branch located in Toronto.

 For more information on the Ontario Genealogical Society, visit